How do I get the recovery rebate credit to be calculated on Form 1040, line 30?

 Due to COVID-19, most eligible taxpayers received economic impact payments during 2020.
 The first EIP was issued in summer 2020 and the second was scheduled to be issued between December 2020 and January 2021.
 To ensure that all eligible taxpayers received the proper amount, an entry must be made* on the 2020 tax return to reconcile the EIP amounts received with the amounts for which the taxpayer is eligible.
 If the taxpayer received a lower amount for the payments (or did not receive the stimulus payments at all), they may be eligible to claim the recovery rebate credit on their 2020 tax return.

 Note: If a taxpayer is eligible for the Recovery Rebate Credit, but does not have anything else to report on a return, they can file a 2020 return to claim the credit.
 There would not be another way to file and claim EIP1 or EIP2, if not previously received.
-Since the RRC is a refundable credit, eligible taxpayers can e-file their 2020 return to claim the Recovery Rebate Credit, even if they had zero income in 2020.
+Since the RRC is a refundable credit, eligible taxpayers can e-file their 2020 return to claim the Recovery Rebate Credit, even if they had zero income in 2020, but are otherwise eligible.

 The first EIP was issued in the following amounts: $1200 per taxpayer ($2400 for joint filers) and $500 for each qualifying child.
 The second EIP was issued in the following amounts: $600 per taxpayer ($1200 for joint filers) and $600 for each qualifying child.